 The first book that pops up in my mind when someone mentions psychology and human behavior.

-On a surface level, it looks like a lengthy (500 pages!) academic paper on how the human brain functions.
+On a surface level, it looks like a lengthy (500 pages!) paper on how the human brain functions.

 Once you start getting deeper into it, you’ll find that it’s more of an instruction manual for you!

 Daniel Kahneman discovered that the brain operates using two systems.
-One is automated and we use it most of the times.
+One is automated and we use it most of the time.
 The second one is more analytical and it requires effort on our part to use it — hence we don’t!

 And that can be a problem when facing difficult decisions and